 Attendance by a majority of the members of the Commission shall constitute a quorum.
 Special Meetings of the Commission may be called at the direction of the Chair after consultation with the Contracting Governments and Commissioners.

-2. Before the end of each Annual Biennial Meeting, the Commission shall decide on: (1) the length of the Annual next Biennial Commission Meeting and associated meetings the following year; and (2) which of the Commission's sub-groups need to meet, and (3) the date, location and duration of the Meeting of the Bureau.
+2. Before the end of each Biennial Meeting, the Commission shall decide on: (1) the length of the next Biennial Commission Meeting and associated meetings and (2) which of the Commission's sub-groups need to meet.